-- 1. Access the path you wish to route, either using the ACCESS buttons situated above faders, or from the touch display within the 'Buses & Outputs' window. - 2.
+- 1. Access the path you wish to route, either using the ACCESS buttons situated above faders. - 2.
 Next, tap to select the routing tab for the bus or output that you wish to route the path to and the relevant controls are displayed within the control window. - 3.
 If you are routing to a bus, tap to slide the on/off switch for the individual bus that you wish to route to.